lexize/lutils/docs/api_reference/LFile.md

 Creates all folders in specified path if they're not exists\
 \
 **isFile(String arg0) -> boolean**\
+Checks, is element by specified path is file\
 \
 **setFolderName(String arg0)**\
 Sets data folder name\